MySybil/tradier-options-plotter/README.md

-# MySybil Historic Options Data Plotter
+# MySybil's Historic Options Data Plotter

 This set of scripts aims to provide free access to historic options trade data for anyone that wants it.
-Whether you want to simply quickly view trade history, or if you want to use these scripts as a starting point to build from, the main hope is to save you time and provide you a small amount of indepence from your broker and any websites trying to make money off of you.
+Whether you want to simply quickly view trade history, or if you want to use these scripts as a starting point to build from, the main hope is to save you time and provide you a small amount of independence from your broker and any websites trying to make money off of you.

-The scripts are plug-and-play from a Python3 CLI, but if you decide to use them on an ongoing basis I do ask that you create your own account at developer.tradier.com and generate your own API token in order to alleviate any potential strain on the communal key provided.
+The scripts are plug-and-play from a Python3 CLI, but if you decide to use them on an ongoing basis then you should create your own account at developer.tradier.com and generate your own API token in order to alleviate any potential strain on the communal key provided.
 It's free, it only takes 30 seconds, and you'll never have to worry about fighting with other users around rate-limiting.

 ## Getting Started